DarDur-Chickenbone/ChickencamiOS/README.md

 13. Go on your iPhone settings.
 General -> Device Management -> Your email -> Trust App.
 14. That's it, Enjoy!

+## If you don't want your stories to show "from Camera"
+1. Upload image/video using the app.
+2. Edit the photo however you want
+3. Save the photo to memories
+4. Immediately upload the photo to your story.